bhupathirajuharshitha/MariaDB-Upgrade-/README.md

 You're all set!
 📅 End of Support :

 Upgrade smarter, not harder.
-Check it out now! 🙌
+Check it out now!

-For more details, visit: AWS MariaDB Version Management